 Student Finance

-The 16-19 Bursary is designed to support students who face financial barriers to participation in education with the cost of books, college equipment and/or travel.
-Eligible students must be under 19 on 31 August 2022 and enrolled on a non-fee-paying full-time course at Collyer’s.
+The Collyer’s 16-19 Bursary is designed to help and support any student who faces financial barriers to participation in education, such as costs of books, college equipment or transport.
+Eligible students must be under 19 on 31 August 2023 and enrolled on a non-fee paying full time course at Collyer’s.
 Where a young person turns 19 during their programme of study, they can continue to be supported to the end of the academic year or to the end of their programme of study.
-Students with an EHCP who are 19+ and may also be eligible for financial support.
+There are two types of bursaries available to help students.
+The Vulnerable Learner Bursary and the Discretionary Bursary.

-The Vulnerable Learner Bursary will be awarded to Collyer’s students in the following categories:
+This will be awarded to Collyer’s students in the following categories:

-• In Care
+• In care

 • Care leavers

-• Receiving Income Support or Universal Credit because they are financially supporting themselves
+• Receiving Income Support or Universal Credit because they are financially supporting themselves.

 • Receiving Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in their own right as well as Employment and Support Allowance (ESA) or Universal Credit in their own right.